The groups $G$ satisfying a functional equation $f(xk) = xf(x)$ for some $k \in G$: Witnesses

 \section{Witnesses}

-In this section we prove that the function~$f$ can essentially be constructed from the constant $k$.
-Later we will call $k$ a witness.
-We also prove that finite $J$-groups are solvable, and we establish properties which suggest fast algorithms for testing whether a given finite group $G$ is a $J$-group. {\sc Magma}~\cite{Magma} code for studying $J$-groups is available at~\cite{G}.
+In this section we prove that a function~$f$ satisfying~\eqref{definingidentity} can be constructed from the constant $k$.
+Recall that $k$ is called a \emph{witness}.
+We also prove that finite $J$-groups are solvable, and we establish properties which yield fast algorithms for testing whether a given finite group is a $J$-group. {\sc Magma}~\cite{Magma} code for studying $J$-groups is available at~\cite{G}.